TimSturgis/Azure-SIEM-Lab/README.md

 <h2>Description</h2>
-In this lab, I create a cloud based security operations center (SOC) within Microsoft Azure.
-I create a resource group in Azure containing a Windows 11 Pro virtual machine, setup Sentinel and create a Log Analytics Workspace to capture event logs from the Windows endpoint.
-I then configure alerts to be triggered when login attempts are made and demonstrate this event.
+In this lab, I create a resource group in Azure containing a Windows virtual machine, setup Microsoft Sentinel (SIEM) and create a Log Analytics Workspace to capture event logs from the Windows endpoint.
+I then configure alerts to be triggered when login attempts are successful and demonstrate the incident.
 <br />